-To get to Saint Jean Cap Ferrat by bus you have two choices: take the Bus #100 and get off at the start of the cape for a gorgeous 15 minute walk to town along the seaside, or take Bus #81 that will take you right to the village of Saint Jean.
+To get to Saint-Jean-Cap-Ferrat by bus you have two choices: take the Bus #100 and get off at the start of the cape for a gorgeous 15 minute walk into town along the seaside, or take Bus #15 that will take you right into the village of Saint Jean.

 Photo Credit: Saint-Jean-Cap-Ferrat courtesy of The Blue Walk European Walking Vacations